-Analyzer will hide rows and columns when all measures in the row or column are blank.
-This default behavior results in the best performance because only combinations of text fields with measure data will show on the report.
+Analyzer hides rows and columns when all measures in the row or column are blank.
+This default behavior results in the best performance because only combinations of text fields with measure data show on the report.

 - To modify when to show rows or columns when all measures in the row or column are blank, select an option in the Show rows or columns with field.
 The options are described below.

 |Measure data||Returns attribute combinations of fields with measure data that is defined by having a relationship in the database.
 This option is most frequently used.|

 |Measure and calculated measure data||Returns Measure data attribute combinations and additional combinations that are the result of MDX calculations.
 This option should only be used with the Measure data option.|